Skip to content

 module.prop

-module.prop is the module configuration file.
-If a module does not contain this file, it will not be recognized as a module.
+module.prop is a configuration file for a module.
+In APatch, if a module doesn't contain this file, it won't be recognized as a module.
 The format of this file is as follows:

 txt